Deploy HAProxy Using Podman on Oracle Linux

 Next Steps

-This completes this lab demonstrating how to install and run a HAProxy instance on Podman.
-However HAProxy has many more features and abilities which were outside of the scope of this lab such as these shown below.
+You have completed this tutorial and demonstrated how to install and run a HAProxy server using Podman.
+However, HAProxy has many more features and abilities that were outside the scope of this lab, such as those shown below.

 • Layer 4 (TCP) and 7 (HTTP) load balancing